- Clinical Trials: What You Need to Know

 - I decide not to participate?

-- My other possible options?
+- Have I considered my other possible options?

 Some of these questions may not have clear-cut answers, but they should help you start thinking about some important issues.
 Each person’s situation is unique, and each person’s reasons for wanting or not wanting to take part in a study may be different.